open-quantum-safe/www/faq.md

 ### How can I encrypt things using ML-KEM (Kyber)?

 ML-KEM (Kyber) is a key encapsulation mechanism, not a public key encryption scheme.
-See the question about to learn about key encapsulation mechanisms and how they differ from public key encryption schemes.
+See the question above to learn about key encapsulation mechanisms and how they differ from public key encryption schemes.

 It is possible to build a public key encryption scheme by combining a KEM with a symmetric encryption scheme; this is often called the "KEM/DEM approach" or "hybrid public key encryption" (in that phrase, "hybrid" means "hybrid public key / symmetric" rather than "hybrid classical / post-quantum").
 One standard for doing this is [HPKE (RFC 9180)](https://www.rfc-editor.org/rfc/rfc9180.html).